-Lankford-Bravo, David, "Structural And Stratigraphic History Of A Deformed Diapir Margin, Onion Creek Salt Diapir, Paradox Basin, Utah" (2021).
-Open Access Theses & Dissertations.
-3423.
+Lankford-Bravo, David Felipe, "Structural and Stratigraphic History of a Deformed Diapir Margin, Onion Creek Salt Diapir, Paradox Basin, Utah" (2021).
+ETD Collection for University of Texas, El Paso.
+AAI28865438.